Best At Home Herpes Test

 Results from myLAB Box are straightforward, with a large “Positive” or “Negative” in colored font at the top of your results page.
 We appreciated this level of directness, as most consumers will want results of this nature to be immediately comprehensible.

-Like LetsGetChecked, myLAB Box offers a free consultation for its users.
+Like LetsGetChecked, myLAB Box offers a free consultation with a board-certified physician for its users.
 You can schedule an appointment regardless of whether you test positive or negative for anything on a panel, not just herpes or one of the three STDs for which myLAB Box can provide prescription medication (trich, chlamydia, and gonorrhea).
 This policy is a little simpler than LetsGetChecked, where you may need to schedule a paid consultation to discuss your health outside of positive test results.

 Tips for a successful at-home blood draw